Set up Microsoft Teams to manage projects - project management

 Microsoft Teams is a powerful platform when it comes to collaboration.
-Project management can be fully incorporated into this solution.
+Project management, or project management can be fully accommodated in this solution.

 Why Microsoft Teams as a project management platform?

-Microsoft Teams exists in more than 50 languages, uses Office 365 and is often a well-known technology to its users.
+Microsoft Teams exists in more than 50 languages, uses Office 365 and is often a familiar technology to users.

-Office 365 contains Exchange, SharePoint OneDrive, Planner, etc which you can use to manage your project well.
-And Microsoft teams has made sure that everything is in one place.
+Office 365 contains Exchange, SharePoint, OneDrive, Planner, etc which you can use well for managing your project well.
+And Microsoft teams has made sure that everything is nicely in one place.

 1. Start by creating a team

-Start from the Windows App, click on a Create a team
+Starting from the Windows app, click on a create team

 Select the team you want to create